 Size and Weight:

-Like some other human-sized theropods of the late Cretaceous period--most notably Troodon--Ornithomimus was also distinguished by its fairly large brain.
-While it's unlikely that this "bird mimic" was as smart as a modern ostrich (and that wouldn't be saying much), this is a tantalizing clue that carnivorous dinosaurs were on the verge of evolving bigger brains before they went extinct.
+Like some other human-sized theropods of the late Cretaceous period--most notably Troodon, which belonged to a slightly different family of theropods--Ornithomimus was also distinguished by its fairly large brain.
+While it's unlikely that this "bird mimic" was as smart as a modern ostrich (and granted, that wouldn't be saying much), this is a tantalizing clue that carnivorous dinosaurs may have been on the verge of evolving bigger brains before they went extinct.